jrcain-usgs/asc-public-docs/docs/concepts/isis-fundamentals/core-base-and-multiplier.md

 ## Digital Numbers (DNs)

 Recall that a [Digital Number (DN)](cube-format.md#pixel-values-digital-numbers) is the content of a pixel.
-DNs are used to represent mesurements like radiance, reflectance, elevation, and emissivity.
+DNs are used to represent measurements like radiance, reflectance, elevation, and emissivity.

 Take, for example, an 8-bit cube with elevation values in meters.
 Unfortunately, 8-bit pixels (unsigned) have a range of 0 to 255, which is very restrictive for elevation.
 ISIS deals with this problem by using a Core Base and Multiplier.
 In ISIS, each DN is treated as a floating point number.